 Many players entirely ignore the mental side of putting – and as a result, they teach themselves to fail, when they practice putting.

 It is absolutely true that disc golf is nothing but technique and timing.
 But, it is also true that the other 95% is mental.
 And hence this lengthy article.

+But first, an anecdote; I often find myself laughing quietly at lunch time during a tournament, as I watch hapless disc golfers stand 10-15 metres from a practice basket, missing shot after shot, after shot, and eventually sinking one.
+I laugh because this is the very essence of self-destructive mental programming.
+It is quite literally the worst thing you can do, short of slamming your throwing hand in a car door.
 EDIT: And due to a violently adverse reaction to the above paragraph from a player at /r/discgolf I now have to explain that in no way am I being an asshole by not trying to help people who are doing what I describe above: standing far away, and missing repeatedly!
 I do whatever I can, at tournaments, to help people wherever and whenever I can.
 I hold mini clinics for people at the end of the day, and talk to people in the evening, about things I have seen them doing during the day.